NVIDIA/NeMo/docs/sources/source/voice_activity_detection/tutorial.rst

         :align: center
         :alt: vad example

-There is a necessity for extreme small models with high accuracy and superior robustness to environmental noise that can efficiently perform streaming inference on such edge devices.
+There is a necessity for very small models with high accuracy and superior robustness to environmental noise that can efficiently perform streaming inference on such edge devices.

-This VAD tutorial is based on the MatchboxNet :cite:`vad-tut-majumdar2020` model with a modified decoder head to suit classification tasks.
-Instead of predicting a token for each time step of the input, we predict a single label for the fixed duration of the audio signal given a window size.
-This is accomplished by a decoder head that performs Global Max / Average pooling across all timesteps prior to classification.
-After this, the model can be trained via standard categorical cross-entropy loss.
+This VAD tutorial is based on the MatchboxNet :cite:`vad-tut-majumdar2020` model with a modified decoder head to perform binary classification for VAD task.

 1. Audio preprocessing (feature extraction): signal normalization, windowing, (log) spectrogram (or mel scale spectrogram, or MFCC)
 2. Data augmentation using SpecAugment :cite:`vad-tut-park2019` to increase number of data samples.
 3. Develop a small Neural classification model which can be trained efficiently.

 .. note::
-    A Jupyter Notebook containing all the steps to download the dataset, train a model and evaluate its results is available at : `VAD_using_NeMo.ipynb <https://github.com/NVIDIA/NeMo/blob/master/examples/asr/notebooks/6_VAD_using_NeMo.ipynb>`_
+    A Jupyter Notebook containing most of the steps to emulate VAD training and evaluation is available at: `VAD_using_NeMo.ipynb <https://github.com/NVIDIA/NeMo/blob/master/examples/asr/notebooks/6_VAD_using_NeMo.ipynb>`_

 .. note::